Associate in Arts

 Criminal justice graduates have earned the necessary credentials to pursue a graduate degree.
 Many students choose to strengthen their employability with a double-major in social work which can provide advance standing for a Master of Social Work degree.

-Learn more about a criminal justice major and the College of Arts and Sciences.
+Learn more about a criminal justice major and the College of Social Sciences.